Types of Glass Used in Construction

 Another benefit is that when it does break, tempered glass separates into small, granular pieces rather than dangerous sharp-edged shards.
 This is one reason it’s used for the side windows and rear windshields in cars.
 The unique chemical properties of tempered glass also make it easy to shape into various forms.
 The tempering process does produce optical distortion, so tempered glass is not preferable when clarity and transparency are important.

 The process for making heat-strengthened glass is similar to that of tempered glass, except it is cooled much more slowly.
 The resulting product is about twice as strong as regular annealed glass.
-Thus, it has some of the strength of tempered glass, but without the optical distortion.
+It has some of the strength of tempered glass, but without the optical distortion.
 This makes heat-strengthened glass the best choice for windows in high-rise buildings, which must be able to resist high winds, while still providing optical clarity.

 To make glass nearly impervious to breakage, a plastic resin called polyvinyl butyral (PVB) is added during the manufacturing process.
 This makes the material much tougher without compromising aesthetics, since it is visually indistinguishable from normal glass.
 Its strength makes it desirable for floors, staircases, railings, skylights and windows.